 Use the Simulator button to simulate the control elements on your Viewer (without actual effect on controller-managed devices).
 Use the mouse to click through the page links.

-Note: To view how subpages appear on a page, click the iFrame of the subpage and select an subpage you want to preview for the Preview Subpage setting.
-Your configuration for the selected subpage appears.
+Note: To view how Subpages appear, click the iFrame of the Subpage and select the Subpage you want to preview for the Preview Subpage setting.
+Your configuration for the selected Subpage appears.